Beautiful flowers, foliage and bark help make this a superb specimen evergreen tree.

 Planting Position and Soil Preference: Full sun in a sheltered site.
 Grows in ordinary garden soils but tolerates poor drainage and intermittently swampy soils.

 Tolerant of most soils: loam, clay, sandy.
 May not thrive on a limestone - would need trialling.
-Practice good husbandry and plant deep to ensure stability with this shallow rooted species.
-Best not planted in very windy exposed locations if you are growing it to full height, to avoid it blowing over.
+Practice good husbandry, follow our planting notes and plant deep to ensure good stability with this shallow rooted species.